 Authorities in Azerbaijan use jail, militia to stifle protest movement

-Falling oil prices sparked rare demonstrations over the rising cost of food in Azerbaijan last year, but a police crackdown and the deployment of a Soviet-style civilian militia have snuffed out the protest movement.
 FILE PHOTO: The state flag of Azerbaijan flutters in the wind on an oil platform in the Caspian Sea east of Baku, Azerbaijan, January 22, 2013.
+Picture taken January 22, 2013.

 Discussions